Made in America Since 1972.

 DVP-120 – Alarm and Warning Setpoint Setup

-Please click the video link below for step by step instructions on how to setup zones on the Macurco DVP-120 Control Panel.
+Please click the video link below for step-by-step instructions on how to set up zones on the Macurco DVP-120 Control Panel.

 DVP-120 Zone Setup

-When the CX-6 is connected to a DVP-120 control panel the sensor will address by the channel it is connected to for the NO2 sensor and that channel plus 12 for the CO sensor.
+When the CX-6 is connected to a DVP-120 control panel, the sensor will address by the channel it is connected to for the NO2 sensor and that channel plus 12 for the CO sensor.
 So, for the CX-6 terminated on C1 of the DVP-120 control panel it will obtain sensor address 01 for NO2 and sensor address 13 for CO.

-When the CX-6 is connected to a DVP-120M or DVP120B control panel using the MRS-485 the sensor will obtain the address assigned to the MRS-485 for NO2 and that address plus 1 for CO.
+When the CX-6 is connected to a DVP-120M or DVP120B control panel using the MRS-485, the sensor will obtain the address assigned to the MRS-485 for NO2 and that address plus 1 for CO.
 So, for the CX-6 connected to an MRS-485 with the address of 13, the NO2 sensor will show as sensor 13 and the CO will show as sensor 14 on the DVP-120M or DVP-120B.

-Once the DVP control panel is wired and powered on complete these steps to configure your panel:
+Once the DVP control panel is wired and powered on, complete these steps to configure your panel:

 1) Press the menu button and verify the number of sensors matches the number connected.
 Troubleshoot any missing sensors.

-2) Follow steps outlined in the DVP Quick Start Guide to add the sensors and relays to zones.
+2) Follow the steps outlined in the DVP Quick Start Guide to add the sensors and relays to zones.

 3) Test the configuration by either bump testing sensors or performing a 4-20mA test from the sensor.

-For further assistance please contact technical support at 844-325-3050 or [email protected]
+For further assistance, please contact technical support at 844-325-3050 or [email protected]

 There are a few different ways to test the programming and functionality of the relays on the DVP control panels.
 Running the 4-20mA test from a connected sensor is one of the simplest and best ways.
 This test simulates gas being applied to the sensor and changes the output from that sensor, testing the connection to the panel as well as the programming that would control the relay on the panel.

-To perform the 4-20mA test follow these steps:
+To perform the 4-20mA test, follow these steps:

 1) Remove the cover from the sensor.